OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-staking.md

 ## ✅ What’s next?

 You're almost done!
-Time to check your understanding with the Módulo 2 quiz.
+Time to check your understanding with a quiz.

 ---